Voyagoux : Tips & Inspiration

 Dealing with cultural differences

-Useful tips for a smooth adjustment
+Helpful tips for a smooth transition

-1. Study and respect local customs, norms and values.
+1. Learn about and respect local customs, norms, and values.

 4. Show respect for religious sites and practices.

-Tips for safe travel
+Tips for Safe Travel

 Safety advice for tourists